boutainaahnach/MongoDB_ETL_Project/README.md

 - REST API (FakeStore API)
 - SQLite Database (Employees)

-The extracted data is cleaned using Pandas, then loaded into MongoDB.
-Finally, all data is consolidated into a unified MongoDB collection for analytics.
+The extracted data is transformed using Pandas by cleaning and standardizing the datasets.
+Finally, the processed data is loaded into MongoDB collections and unified into a single collection for analytics.

 ---